bunnybunnybun/Learn-ASL/README.md

 # Learn-ASL
 LearnASL is an app for learning American Sign Language.
-It splits the learning process up into bite sized pieces, by teaching you *5 letters at a time.
+It splits the learning process up into bite sized pieces, by teaching you *5 characters at a time.

-* Not always 5 at a time, just usually.
+*Not always 5 at a time, just usually.

 ## Disclaimer
 I am not an ASL expert!
 I am just a person who has recently been learning ASL, and learning coding, and thought it would be fun to make an application that teaches ASL.